MichaelCurrin/code-cookbook/recipes/make/python.md

 ### Environment variables

-Note here the virtual env directory is `.venv`.
+Note here the virtual env directory is `.venv`, though I prefer `venv`.
+Which is also the name of the Python `venv` module used.

 ```make
 VIRTUALENV = python3 -m venv